-- (3) Where a tenancy deposit has been paid in connection with an assured tenancy, the court may make an order for possession of the dwelling-house let on the assured tenancy only if the requirements of section 213(5) and (6)(a) have been complied with. - (4) Subsections (1) to (3) do not apply in relation to an order for possession made on Ground 7A or 14 in Schedule 2 to the Housing Act 1988 (whether or not any other grounds for possession are met). - (5) Subsections (1) to (3) do not apply where - (a) the tenancy deposit has been returned to the tenant in full or with such deductions as are agreed between the landlord and tenant, or - (b) an application to the county court has been made under section 214(1) and has been determined by that court, withdrawn or settled by agreement between the parties. - (6) If any deposit given in connection with an assured tenancy could not be lawfully required as a result of section 213(7), the court may not make an order for possession of the dwelling-house let on the assured tenancy until the property in question is returned to the person by whom it was given as a deposit. - (7) In subsection (6) "deposit" has the meaning given by section 213(8). - (8) In relation to an assured tenancy that was entered into before the commencement date, subsection (2) is to be read as if the words "on or after 6 April 2007" were inserted after "assured tenancy" in the first place it occurs. - (9) See also paragraph 11 of Schedule 6 to the Renters' Rights Act 2025 (disapplication of amendments to this Chapter in relation to a tenancy that immediately before the commencement date was an assured tenancy other than an assured shorthold tenancy). - (10) In this section- - "assured shorthold tenancy" means an assured shorthold tenancy within the meaning of Chapter 2 of Part 1 of the Housing Act 1988 as it had effect before the amendments made by the Renters' Rights Act 2025; - "the commencement date" has the meaning given by section 146(3) of the Renters' Rights Act 2025; - "the court" means a court having jurisdiction to make an order for possession of a dwelling-house let on an assured tenancy (see section 40 of the Housing Act 1988); - "dwelling-house" has the same meaning as in Part 1 of the Housing Act 1988 (see section 45 of that Act)." - (6) Omit section 215A. - (7) In section 215B-
+- (3) Where a tenancy deposit has been paid in connection with an assured tenancy, the court may make an order for possession of the dwelling-house let on the assured tenancy only if the requirements of section 213(5) and (6)(a) have been complied with. - (4) Subsections (1) to (3) do not apply in relation to an order for possession made on Ground 7A or 14 in Schedule 2 to the Housing Act 1988 (whether or not any other grounds for possession are met). - (5) Subsections (1) to (3) do not apply where - (a) the tenancy deposit has been returned to the tenant in full or with such deductions as are agreed between the landlord and tenant, or - (b) an application to the county court has been made under section 214(1) and has been determined by that court, withdrawn or settled by agreement between the parties. - (6) If any deposit given in connection with an assured tenancy could not be lawfully required as a result of section 213(7), the court may not make an order for possession of the dwelling-house let on the assured tenancy until the property in question is returned to the person by whom it was given as a deposit. - (7) In subsection (6) "deposit" has the meaning given by section 213(8). - (8) In relation to an assured tenancy that- - (a) was entered into before the commencement date (within the meaning given by section 138(1)(a) of the Renters (Reform) Act 2024), and - (b) immediately before the extended application date, was an assured shorthold tenancy, subsection (2) is to be read as if the words "on or after 6 April 2007" were inserted after "assured tenancy" in the first place it occurs.

+- (9) See also paragraph 11 of Schedule 6 to the Renters (Reform) Act 2024 (disapplication of amendments to this Chapter in relation to a tenancy that immediately before the extended application date was an assured tenancy other than an assured shorthold tenancy). - (10) In this section- - "assured shorthold tenancy" means an assured shorthold tenancy within the meaning of Chapter 2 of Part 1 of the Housing Act 1988 as it had effect before the amendments made by the Renters (Reform) Act 2024; - "the court" means a court having jurisdiction to make an order for possession of a dwelling-house let on an assured tenancy (see section 40 of the Housing Act 1988); - "dwelling-house" has the same meaning as in Part 1 of the Housing Act 1988 (see section 45 of that Act);